dwyl/learn-tdd/README.md

 ##### Explanation

-There is quite a lot of code in the **index.html** you just created, lets step through it to understand the parts:
+There is quite a lot of code in the **index.html** you just created, let's step through it to understand the parts:

 The first part of **index.html** is a standard HTML head and body: